Influencer Cartels: Introduction

 Our paper adds to a small but growing literature in economics on influencer marketing.
-The empirical literature has analyzed advertising disclosure \citep{ershov_effects_2023, ershov_how_2023}, while the theoretical literature has studied the benefits of mandatory disclosure \citep{pei_influencing_2022, mitchell_free_2021, fainmesser_market_2021}, the prioritization of content \citep{szydlowski_deprioritizing_2023}, and social learning with influence-motivated agents \citep{song_social_2024}.
-In contrast to these papers, we study collusion between the influencers.
-Influencer cartels have been studied qualitatively in marketing and media studies \citep{omeara_weapons_2019, cotter_playing_2019,miguel_little_2022} and quantitatively in computer science \citep{weerasinghe_pod_2020}.
-None of these papers study the economics and welfare implications of influencer cartels.
+The empirical literature has analyzed advertising disclosure \citep{ershov_effects_2025, ershov_how_2025}, while the theoretical literature has studied the benefits of mandatory disclosure \citep{pei_influencing_2022, mitchell_free_2021, fainmesser_market_2021}, the prioritization of content \citep{szydlowski_deprioritizing_2023}, and social learning with influence-motivated agents \citep{song_social_2025}.
+In contrast to these papers, we study collusion between influencers.
+Influencer cartels have been studied qualitatively in marketing and media studies: \cite{omeara_weapons_2019} examined them through the lens of organized labor, \cite{cotter_playing_2019} analyzed discussions among influencers in closed Facebook groups, including those on Instagram cartels, and \cite{miguel_little_2022} conducted in-depth interviews with 20 food influencers on Instagram cartels.
+Influencer cartels have been studied quantitatively in computer science. \cite{weerasinghe_pod_2020} analyzed approximately two million Instagram posts included in cartels and built a classifier to predict whether a post is part of a cartel.
+None of these studies analyze the welfare effects or the type of engagement that is generated by influencer cartels.

+Our paper also contributes to the literature on welfare-improving cartels.
+The literature has shown that with negative externalities, such as environmental damage, collusion can improve welfare \citep{buchanan_external_1969,schinkel_can_2017,schinkel_production_2022,asker_two_2024}. \cite{fershtman_dynamic_2000} showed that the positive effect of collusion on product variety may make collusion welfare-improving. \cite{deltas_consumer-surplus-enhancing_2012} showed that collusion may be welfare-improving due to reduced trade costs.
+In contrast, in our paper the beneficial aspect of collusion arises from a positive externality to other influencers, which can be internalized through reciprocal engagement.